schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 - [Categorical dot maps](https://schoolofcities.github.io/urban-data-storytelling/urban-data-visualization/categorical-dot-maps/categorical-random-dot-maps.html)

-### Synchronous (1 hour)
+### Activity (find way to do asynch)

 Speed data-ing.
-Pair up in breakrooms, presenting your analysis and visualization goals and work thus far.
+Pair up in breakout rooms, presenting your analysis and visualization goals and work thus far.
 Provide feedback for the other person.

 ### Assignment